Florida Bill Would Reduce Prison Time, Save Millions In Taxpayer Dollars

 The bill would give inmates an opportunity to train educationally and vocationally, allowing them to earn additional time off of their sentence and essentially turning their lives around from inside prison walls.

-Also: Reward Increased In Unsolved Jahlil Lewis Homicide InvestigationREAD MORE: 'Life Ended Too Soon': Endangered Amur Tiger Dies After Artificial Insemination Procedure At Cheyenne Mountain Zoo
+Also: Reward Increased In Unsolved Jahlil Lewis Homicide InvestigationREAD MORE: Atlanta Attorneys Representing George Floyd's Family Prepare For Derek Chauvin Trial

 “The bill creates incentives for prisoners to succeed; To get a license or a degree or complete training programs and that helps with prisoners’ transition back to our community.
 Not only does it make our neighborhoods safer, it actually saves taxpayer dollars,” said Warren.
 Increasing rehabilitation credits is estimated to save the state $860 million over the next five years.